-- The activities and social life of the complex;
+- Participation in the activities and social life at the complex;

-- Access to doctors and other allied health professionals;
+- Access to doctors and allied health professionals;

-The home has a rich Hungarian flavor, with many Hungarian nurses and support staff, Hungarian cuisine, and ongoing celebration of Hungarian culture and tradition.
+The home has a rich Hungarian atmosphere, with many Hungarian nurses and support staff, Hungarian cuisine, and ongoing celebration of Hungarian culture and tradition.

-At our home, we have a person-centred approach to care, providing support and reassurance in a spirit of respect for all religions and spirituality.
+We have a person-centred approach to care, providing support and reassurance in a spirit of respect for religion and spirituality.